CloudBytes-Academy/CloudBytes.dev/content/articles/0043-run-chrome-extensions-python-selenium.md

 ## How to run Chrome with extensions in AWS Lambda

-For this example, a reader [George Amin](https://www.linkedin.com/in/george-amine/), asked to try to run [GoFullPage](https://chrome.google.com/webstore/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl?hl=en) extension in AWS Lambda.
+For this example, a reader asked to try to run [GoFullPage](https://chrome.google.com/webstore/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl?hl=en) extension in AWS Lambda.
 This extension relies on user-interaction thus presents a complex problem.

 Let's try and break this problem down.